 - 5 tips for regulatory compliant business aviation ops to Mexico

 - The hidden compliance dangers of U.S. charter ops to Mexico and the risk to your business

 As part of a crackdown on illegal charter flights in Mexico from N-Registered Part 91 operators, AFAC has implemented random ramp checks of all foreign flights.
 The ramp checks are taking place randomly at every airport in Mexico.
 The complete list of documentation required for the ramp check has been published by AFAC.
 If operators have all documents available, the entire process should last around 30 minutes.
 There are cases where operational delays do take place and can be substantial, so it’s recommended that you prepare passengers for this possibility as they are unannounced.
 These checks happen more frequently when the aircraft is entering from the south.

 If SENEAM fees are owed for past navigational or airport overtime charges, the aircraft will be grounded in Mexico until these fees are settled.
-If you’ve landed in Mexico with fees owed, it could take a few hours, or up to a few days, to address these issues and obtain permission to leave the country.
+If you’ve landed in Mexico with fees owed, it could take days, to address these issues and obtain permission to leave the country.
 This can be a particular problem for operators landing on a Friday afternoon, as most government offices are closed on weekends.
 For more information on SENEAM fees, see:

 - SENEAM Fees for Travel to or Over Mexico – Part 1: Calculating Fees & Managing Payments